 - Camera has a few annoying limitations

 - Review Price: £239

-However, this time round its place in the market is a little trickier to gauge.
+However, this time round its place in the market is a little trickier to gauge and there are lots of best mid-range and best cheap phones around.
 Motorola’s muddied the waters by releasing a steady stream of One-series phones, like the Motorola One Action and Motorola One Zoom, which target the same segment of the market as the G8 Plus.
 The Moto G7 Plus came out less than a year ago and remains an impressive device in its own right.

 Xiaomi, Honor and Samsung have all also been releasing a steady stream of great phones targeting the same price point.
 You may justifiably be wondering what extra features the Moto G8 Plus brings to the table to differentiate itself.